-"Pharmacy Tuesdays" conference – April 4
+"Pharmacy Tuesdays" Lecture – April 4

 OXYGENATED METABOLITES OF POLYUNSATURATED FATTY ACIDS (OXYLIPINS): SYNTHESIS AND THERAPEUTIC APPLICATIONS